Mastodon

 None of these are "scam" risks.
 They are genuine, disclosed product risks that any T212 user should understand:

-- CFDs are dangerous.
-If you actively use the CFD product, the 75-85% loss rate cited in the regulatory disclosure is not a marketing exaggeration.
-CFDs use leverage that magnifies losses, charge overnight fees that compound, and have a structural negative expected return for retail traders.
-If you are using Trading 212 only for Invest and ISA, this risk does not apply to you.
+1. CFDs are dangerous.
+The 75-85% loss rate is not a marketing exaggeration.
+CFDs use leverage that magnifies losses, charge compounding overnight fees, and have a structural negative expected return for retail traders.
+If you only use Invest and ISA, this does not apply.
+The same maths plays out in retail prop trading "funded trader" challenges, which are a separate category of product worth understanding before paying any fee.

-- Securities lending introduces counterparty risk above the £85,000 FSCS limit.
-Lent securities are technically owed back rather than held in custody, so a borrower failure exposes the value above the FSCS cap.
+2. Securities lending introduces counterparty risk above the £85,000 FSCS limit.
 For most retail investors with portfolios under £85k, this is irrelevant.

-- The 0.15% FX conversion fee on USD purchases is small but real.
+3. The 0.15% FX conversion fee on USD purchases is small but real.
 For frequent US-stock buyers, it adds up.
-Buying London-listed UCITS ETFs (CSPX, VUAG, VWRP and similar) avoids this entirely.
+Buying London-listed UCITS ETFs (CSPX, VUAG, VWRP) avoids this entirely.

-- The platform itself can have outages.
-Trading 212 has had occasional outages during major market volatility (notably during the GameStop saga in early 2021, and a handful of flash-crash events).
+4. The platform can have outages.
+Trading 212 has had occasional outages during major market volatility (notably during GameStop in early 2021).
 All brokers do.
-T212's incidence is roughly in line with peers but not zero.
+T212's incidence is roughly in line with peers.

-- Customer service is mostly chat-based.
+5. Customer service is chat-based.
 No phone support.
-Response times are usually fine but escalations can take longer than at a traditional broker.
+Escalations can take longer than at a traditional broker.

-- AutoInvest pies are not legal entities.
-They are a UI convenience for batched orders into a list of holdings.
+6. AutoInvest pies are not legal entities.
+They are a UI convenience for batched orders.
 Not a wrapper, not a fund.
-Just automation.
-Worth understanding so you do not assume protections that do not exist.

 Common complaints and what they actually mean

-A scan of UK forums and Trustpilot reviews surfaces a few recurring complaints:
+UK forums and Trustpilot surface a few recurring complaints:

-- "They froze my account."
-Usually a KYC/AML check triggered by an unusual deposit or a flag from anti-money-laundering monitoring.
-Frustrating, but standard at every UK broker.
-Provide the requested documentation and accounts unfreeze within days.
+• "They froze my account."
+Usually a KYC/AML check triggered by an unusual deposit.
+Standard at every UK broker.
+Provide the requested documents and accounts unfreeze within days.

-- "Withdrawals took longer than expected."
+• "Withdrawals took longer than expected."
 Withdrawals to UK bank accounts typically settle within 1-3 business days.
-International transfers and unusual destinations can be slower, especially the first time.
+International transfers can be slower.

-- "I lost money on CFDs."
-This is the regulator-disclosed product risk.
+• "I lost money on CFDs."
+The regulator-disclosed product risk.
 Not a scam.
-CFDs are designed in a way that makes most retail losses statistically expected.

-- "They changed the interest rate."
-Yes - interest paid on cash tracks the underlying rate environment and Trading 212's own decisions about how much spread to keep.
-Normal feature of cash management.
+• "They changed the interest rate."
+Interest paid on cash tracks the underlying rate environment.
+Normal cash management.

 Who Trading 212 is and is not for